A to Z of Destinations

 These recipes have been extracted from Burma: River of Flavors by Naomi Duguid (Artisan Books, £25).
 Copyright 2012.
 Photographs credited to Richard Jung.

-Experiment with over 125 recipes in Burma: River of Flavors while learning about Naomi travels in the region.
+Experiment with over 125 recipes in Burma: River of Flavors.
 Find out more about the book and order your copy online now.

 View all posts from